 Colorado’s closest ski resort to Denver, Echo Mountain Park is located in between Idaho Springs and Evergreen.
 It offers a convenient mountain and schedule for those along the Front Range.

 Echo Mountain Park is a big winter playground for beginners/intermediates learning to ski and snowboard, as well as freestyle skiers and riders looking to have fun.
-There are jumps, bumps, rails, a half pipe and more.
+There are jumps, bumps, rails, and a half-pipe.
 Echo Mountain is always adding exciting new features to improve your freestyle experience.
 Echo even has some tree skiing available in the Westside Glades.

-One of the biggest draws at Echo is the night skiing on select evenings.
-Night skiing runs until 9pm, long after other Colorado resorts have closed.
+One of the biggest draws at Echo is night skiing on select evenings.
+Night skiing runs until 9 pm, long after other Colorado resorts have closed.
 Echo Mountain Park sits on a well-maintained 85 acres.
 There are 16 total trails.

 There’s no village at Echo Mountain, but you can still find everything you need for a day on the slopes.
 Echo provides a lodge for dining, ski/snowboard lessons, rentals, and even free wi-fi.
 There’s also a tubing hill at Echo Mountain, available with a reservation only.